jul6art/symfony-skeleton/data/doc/FORMS.md

 Types
 -----

-A lot of basic types are overrided in **src/Forms/Type** to include the options:
+A lot of basic types are overrided in **src/Forms/Type** to include the following options:

 * addon_left
 * addon_right